Case Study · Ad Tech

 Reduction in R&D cost versus plan

-But the deeper result was organizational.
+The deeper result was organizational.
 The company built a repeatable way to connect product ambition to market proof.

 If the prior approach had continued, another year would likely have passed before meaningful market validation.
+Competitive exposure would have increased, and internal confidence would have weakened.
+Strategic valuation at acquisition could have been affected.

 Large teams do not produce innovation; clear choices do.
 What unlocked progress was alignment on: